DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-08 Meeting Notes.md

 - The primary spells do a little bit more damage in general

 #### Playtesting
-- Me personally, I feel like I am making too many *gameplay* decisions without being able to lean on the rest of the team for their opinions as well.
 - It'd be pretty fire for you guys to playtest the game and give feedback on the following:

 	- **The current enemy density**.
 Are there too many / too little enemies per-wave?